About the Symposium

 Yong-Sheng Chen, PhD

-Dean, Academic Affairs, NYCU
+VP, Academic Affairs, NYCU

 Martin Wong, PhD